Switching from Wegovy injections to Wegovy tablets

 This means they mimic a natural hormone that helps regulate your appetite, slow digestion, and control blood sugar levels.
 In both tablet and injection form, semaglutide works by helping you feel fuller for longer, reducing hunger, and making it easier to eat less.

 The main difference isn’t how the medicine works, but how it gets into your body.
-Injections deliver semaglutide directly into the bloodstream, while tablets are absorbed through the digestive system.
+Injections deliver semaglutide directly into the bloodstream, while tablets combined with a 'carrier molecule' that protects the medicine and helps it be absorbed through the digestive system.
 This is why their dosages are different.

 Are Wegovy tablets as effective as weight loss injections?

 In clinical trials, the newest 7.2mg Wegovy injections helped participants achieve around 21% average weight loss over 72 weeks.
-Wegovy tablets, meanwhile, produced average weight loss of around 14% across a similar time frame.
+Wegovy tablets, meanwhile, produced average weight loss of around 17% across a similar time frame.
+However, participants who were early responders (having lost 10% starting body weight by week 16) saw an average of up to 22% weight loss.

 However, these figures are just for guidance.
 Your personal weight loss will depend on how you react to the treatment, how well you stick to the guidelines, and other lifestyle changes like your diet and level of physical activity.